SalishSeaCast/tools/SalishSeaTools/notebooks/visualisations/README.md

-The IPython Notebooks in this directory are made by for testing functions in visualisations.py.
+The Jupyter Notebooks in this directory are made by for testing functions in visualisations.py.

 The links below are to static renderings of the notebooks via